Zero Day Exploit

 • Stuxnet (2010): Stuxnet targeted Iranian nuclear facilities, specifically aiming to disrupt uranium enrichment processes.
 It exploited multiple zero-day vulnerabilities in Windows, allowing it to spread and operate undetected.
 The worm was able to alter the speed of centrifuges, causing physical damage to the nuclear equipment.

-• Heartbleed (2014): Heartbleed was a software vulnerability in the OpenSSL cryptographic library, which is widely used to secure internet traffic.
+• Heartbleed (2014): Heartbleed was a software vulnerability in the OpenSSL cryptographic library.
+OpenSSL is widely used to secure internet traffic.
 Exploiting this vulnerability allowed attackers to read the memory of affected systems, potentially exposing sensitive data like passwords and encryption keys.
 The widespread use of OpenSSL meant that millions of servers and devices were vulnerable.

-• EternalBlue (2017): EternalBlue was a zero-day exploit that targeted a vulnerability in Microsoft’s Server Message Block (SMB) protocol.
+• EternalBlue (2017): EternalBlue was a zero-day exploit that targeted a vulnerability in Microsoft’s SMB (Server Message Block) protocol.
 It was developed by the NSA and later leaked by the hacking group Shadow Brokers.
 This exploit was notably used in the WannaCry ransomware attack, which affected hundreds of thousands of computers worldwide.
 The attack caused significant disruption, particularly to healthcare systems in the UK.

 • Nation-State Actors: Government-sponsored groups conducting cyber operations for strategic, political, or economic purposes.

-• Cybercriminals: Individuals or organized crime groups seeking financial gain.
+• Cybercriminals: Individuals or organized crime groups looking for financial gain.

 • Hacktivists: Activists using hacking to promote political or social causes.

-• Insiders: Employees or contractors exploiting vulnerabilities within their organizations.
+• Insiders: Disgruntled Employees or contractors exploiting vulnerabilities within their organization.

 • Government Agencies: To steal sensitive information or disrupt operations.